 But what is the RBI hoping to accomplish?

-In short, they’re attempting to guide Indian financial institutions to enhance their cybersecurity by adopting a “.bank.in” domain.
+In short, they’re attempting to guide Indian banks to enhance their cybersecurity by adopting a “.bank.in” domain.
+However, the announcements from RBI lack specifics to demonstrate a serious commitment towards this objective.

 The Rising Threat of Cybersecurity Breaches in India